How To Immigrate To Canada: An Ultimate Guide for Filipinos

 After getting your visa, the next step is to book your flight.
 Explore your options and figure out just what you need for your flight.

-It’s not a short flight so it’s completely understandable to want nothing but the best seats and services.
-Once you have a clear idea of what you want, find the best deal within your set budget.
+It’s not a short flight, so wanting nothing but the best seats and services is entirely understandable.
+Once you have a clear idea of what you want, find the best deal within your budget.

-You must also take into consideration the number of stops or layovers and the perks that come with the ticket.
+You must also consider the number of stops or layovers and the perks of the ticket.
 You can always consult with a travel agent.

 c.
 Look for houses/apartments in Canada where you’ll move in

-The next thing that you have to do is look for apartments or houses where you can live once you arrive in Canada.
+The next thing you must do is look for apartments or houses where you can live once you arrive in Canada.
 There are popular sites like Kijiji where you can find advertisements for houses or apartments for rent.

-You have to consider its location like the distance from your school or workplace, the neighborhood, and its proximity to establishments and city centers.
-You should also figure out if it has all the amenities that you need.
-Lastly, make sure to always get the best possible value for your money.
+You must consider its location, like the distance from your school or workplace, the neighborhood, and proximity to establishments and city centers.
+You should also figure out if it has all the necessary amenities.
+Lastly, always get the best possible value for your money.

 d.
 Look for schools or universities for your children

-One of the best things about Canada is it offers free education for children until they’re 17 years old.
-If you’ll be taking your kids with you, you have to prepare ahead since the admission process of a school or university might start early.
+One of the best things about Canada is that it offers free education for children until they’re 17.
+If you are taking your kids with you, you have to prepare ahead since the admission process of a school or university might start early.

 Canada’s education system is a bit similar to that of the Philippines.
-It consists of 2 years of pre-school, 6 years of grade school, 2 years of middle school, 4 years of high school, and around 4-5 years of tertiary education.
+It consists of 2 years of pre-school, six years of grade school, two years of middle school, four years of high school, and around 4-5 years of tertiary education.

 e.
 Attend seminars

 Seminars organized in the Philippines before your departure can help you prepare better for your big move.
-Upon arriving in Canada, you can also go to seminars there which are organized specifically for Filipino immigrants.
+Upon arriving in Canada, you can also attend seminars explicitly organized for Filipino immigrants.
 These seminars will give you an idea of what to expect while building a new life in Canada.

 What Are the Pros and Cons of Living in Canada?